ProgressChris88/ProgressChris88/README.md

 # Hello everyone!

-I'm a Junior Web Developer that has studied HTML, CSS, JavaScript, and Ruby.

-I'm currently learning JavaScript through the Odin Project and continuing my studies with Le Wagon as well.
+I'm a Junior Web Developer recently graduated from Le Wagon.
+I really enjoy studying JavaScript and I have a passion for storytelling and helping communication between others.
+When I am not studying coding, I am studying Japanese in an all immersion based approach.
+Contact me if you want to know how I reacheI JLPT N2 barely opening any Japanese Language textbooks.

 With my team, I helped create [TellUs](https://tell-us-news-21853bdf0509.herokuapp.com/), which was built on Ruby on Rails and uses Newsdata.io API to allow users to easily track news around the world.
+The most fun part for me was learning about APIs and eventually creating my own API.

-Feel free to reach out to me if you would like to collaborate and learn together!
+Feel free to reach out to me if you would like to collaborate or just have a chat together.

+日本語でもOKです！

 <!--
 **ProgressChris88/ProgressChris88** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.